Linnaelle/tp_docker/README.md

 # tp_docker
-Repo for Docker's TP - IPSSI Highschool
+- Branch for the TP Persistence Checkoint.
+Volume commands present -

+Every commands used on the './app/commandes.txt' file